FAQs for Trustees and Senior Management

 Which other charities do you work with?

-We've worked with all kinds of different charities around the world, including hospices and healthcare organisations, children's charities, animal rescues, and campaigning organisations.
+We've worked hundreds of different charities around the world, including hospices and healthcare organisations, children's charities, animal rescues, and campaigning organisations.
 You can see a full list of our current charities here.

 Is Visufund safe?